© 2018. By Luis A. Marrero, M.A. RODP, LLP

 February 13, 2018 (Updated July 11, 2019; March 21, 2022)

 2016 International Network on Personal Meaning Conference Proceeding, Toronto, Canada

 How can we explain the sobering existential problems humanity faces while inundated with knowledge and solutions; and particularly as these problems show up within institutions? ~ Luis A. Marrero ~

 Within this paradox lies an existential dilemma, one that points to how fundamental flaws in our economic system have influenced management, and organizational theory and design.
-These fundamental flaws have brought with them an equally distorted view of humans and their motivation; and this faulty outlook explains the paradox.
+These fundamental flaws have brought with them an equally distorted view of humans and their motivation, and this faulty outlook explains the paradox.
 The following paper describes and shares the constructive contributions from strengths-based Positive and Meaning-Centered psychological approaches, and how they are leveraged in Organization Development.
 Meaningful Purpose Psychology (MPP) is described, as well as the MPP approach to Organization Development, including two case studies.
-The author concludes explaining what Second Wave Organization Development (OD2.0) is and make a call to action where Organization Development practitioners are encouraged to consider the evidence, test OD2.0 propositions, interact and learn from current OD2.0 practitioners, and bring about improvements where required.
+The author concludes by explaining what Second Wave Organization Development (OD2.0) is and makes a call to action where Organization Development practitioners are encouraged to consider the evidence, test OD2.0 propositions, interact and learn from current OD2.0 practitioners, and bring about improvements where required.

 Keywords: Meaningful Purpose Psychology, Logoteleology, Organization Development, OD2.0

 “We increasingly understand that we need a very different model of humanity….”